Uniform and Dress Code

 P. E. UNIFORM

-- Crew Shirt: Green with School Logo or current school year Ministry Run t-shirt.
+- Crew Shirt: Gray with School Logo or current school year Ministry Run t-shirt.

 - Sweatshirts: Solid Green with School Logo. *NO Hooded sweatshirts after the 2022-2023 school year.

 - Athletic Shorts: Solid Navy with logo